quinscape/domainql-form/docs/component-reference.md

 ------|------|-------------
 initialValues | func | Optional function to provide the initialValues for Formik without converting them from the typed GraphQL object.
-Might also be invalid (See isInitialValid) isInitialValid | bool | true if the initial value is valid **onSubmit** (required) | func | Submit handler handling the final typed GraphQL result schema | instance of InputSchema or object | schema to use for this form **type** (required) | string | form base type
+Might also be invalid (See isInitialValid) isInitialValid | bool | true if the initial value is valid onClick | func | Optional onClick handler for the form element.
+**onSubmit** (required) | func | Submit handler handling the final typed GraphQL result schema | instance of InputSchema or object | schema to use for this form **type** (required) | string | form base type